Growing up in a small town – or village – there are a few certainties.

 You have two grocery stores, two or three restaurants, and there’s a summer and winter carnival.
 In Arborg, Manitoba, there’s an annual summer fair.
 And we used to have a winter carnival.

 Arborg would sometimes manage to snag a CKY-TV personality.
-One year cameras scanned one of the events and captured one of my school-skating friends and I chanting “Let’s go, Legion, let’s go.”
+One year cameras scanned an event and captured my school-skating friends and I chanting “Let’s go, Legion, let’s go.”
 When we realized the camera was on us, we were so excited!
 We were disappointed when it didn’t air that night, but still, it was a cool moment.

-Looking back on those carnivals, the rink was packed to capacity.
+Looking back on those ice shows, the rink was packed to capacity.
 People lined the arena walls and filled the stands.
 During the finale, there would be a balloon drop, and the skaters would be showered with balloons.
-Kids would jump over the boards – because we didn’t have plexi-glass until the 1990s – and they’d stomp on the balloons.
-Of course, so would the toe picks.
+Kids, who weren’t part of the skating club, would jump over the boards – because we didn’t have plexi-glass until the late-80s – and they’d stomp on the balloons.
+Of course, the skaters did too.
 We had better success with our toe picks.

 In 1989, a cool tradition started at the Arborg SC.
 Skater would hear, “our next skater won a gold medal in the Interlake Interpretive Competition,” or “a bronze medal in elementary ladies at Regionals” before their program.
 It was motivation and achievement.